Skeletal formula: Stereochemistry

 An early use of this notation can be traced back to Richard Kuhn who in 1932 used solid thick lines and dotted lines in a publication.
 The modern solid and hashed wedges were introduced in the 1940s by Giulio Natta to represent the structure of high polymers, and extensively popularised in the 1959 textbook Organic Chemistry by Donald J. Cram and George S. Hammond.

 Skeletal formulae can depict cis and trans isomers of alkenes.
 Wavy single bonds are the standard way to represent unknown or unspecified stereochemistry or a mixture of isomers (as with tetrahedral stereocenters).
-A crossed double-bond has been used sometimes; is no longer considered an acceptable style for general use, but may still be required by computer software.
+A crossed double-bond has been used sometimes; it is no longer considered an acceptable style for general use but may still be required by computer software.

 Hydrogen bonds

 Hydrogen bonds are generally denoted by dotted or dashed lines.
 In other contexts, dashed lines may also represent partially formed or broken bonds in a transition state.